 Direct Clinical Service

-Triage/Urgent Counseling - Typically, a client's first access to services at CCS is through calling the front desk and speaking with a triage clinician.
-Clients will be seen at CCS through an urgent appointment within 24 hours, or a new ongoing appointment.
-Clinical Fellows provide 2.5 hours of coverage each week.
+Triage/Urgent Counseling - Typically, a client's first access to services at CCS is through scheduling a phone triage appointment.
+Clients will also be seen at CCS through an urgent appointment within 24 hours, or a Diagnostic Evaluation appointment.
+Clinical Fellows provide 1.5 hours of triage coverage and 1 hour of urgent counseling each week.

 Career Counseling - Many students initially present at CCS with career concerns.
 Often career themes are interwoven throughout psychotherapy work.
 CCS staff works closely with the office of Career Counseling and Support Services to assist students with career concerns and needs.

 Crisis Intervention - Clinical Fellows serve on an agency crisis team, which responds to campus mental health emergencies.
 Each team typically will be involved in a crisis response once or twice during an academic year.

 Individual Supervision - Weekly 2-hour supervision sessions with a licensed senior staff member that focuses on clinical case management, therapy dynamics, and professional/personal development issues.
 Clinical fellows provide input each semester about supervisor preferences.

 Case Conference - Weekly 2-hour forum for the discussion of issues surrounding the provision of clinical care in the university setting.
 A multicultural clinical analysis of cases is encouraged with attention to conceptualization, diagnosis, case management, ethical considerations, and intervention strategies.
 Case conference is facilitated by senior staff clinicians.